jina-ai/examples/wikipedia-sentences/README.md

 If this command runs without any error messages, you can then move onto step two.

 ## Step 2.
 Indexing your data
-To make life a little easier for you, you can begin by indexing a very [small dataset of 50 sentences](data/toy-input.txt)  to make sure everything is working correctly.
+To get started quickly, you can instantly index a very [small dataset of 50 sentences](data/toy-input.txt) with the following command.

 ```sh
 python app.py -t index
 ```
 If you see the following output, it means your data has been correctly indexed.

 ```sh
 Flow@5162[S]:flow is closed and all resources are released, current build level is 0
 ```

-We recommend you come back to this step later and index the full wikipedia dataset for better results.
+This step is optional, but we recommend that you come back to this step and later and index the full wikipedia sentence for better results.
 To index the [full dataset](https://www.kaggle.com/mikeortman/wikipedia-sentences) (almost 900 MB) follow these steps:

-1. Set up a [Kaggle](https://www.kaggle.com/docs/api#getting-started-installation-&-authentication) account
+1. Set up a [Kaggle.com](https://www.kaggle.com/docs/api#getting-started-installation-&-authentication) account
+2. Install the [Kaggle Python library](https://github.com/Kaggle/kaggle-api#installation) and set up your [API credentials](https://github.com/Kaggle/kaggle-api#api-credentials)
-2. Run the script: `sh ./get_data.sh`
+3. Run the script: `sh ./get_data.sh`
-3. Set the input file: `export JINA_DATA_FILE='data/input.txt'`
+4. Set the input file by running `export JINA_DATA_FILE='data/input.txt'`
-4. Set the number of docs to index `export JINA_MAX_DOCS=30000` (or whatever number you prefer.
+5. Set the number of docs to index by running `export JINA_MAX_DOCS=30000` (or whatever number you prefer.
 The default is `50`)
-5. Delete the old index: `rm -rf workspace`
+6. Delete the old index: `rm -rf workspace`
-6. Index your new dataset: `python app.py -t index`
+7. Index your new dataset: `python app.py -t index`

 ## Step 3. 🔍 Search your data
 Jina offers several different ways to search (query) your data.
 In this example, we show three of the most common ones.
-All three are optional, in a production environment, you would only choose whichever suits your use case best.
+All three are optional, in a production environment, you would only choose one which suits your use case best.

 ### Using a REST API
 Begin by running the following command to open the REST API interface.